cfarison/data-science-work/challenges/c01-titanic-assignment.md

       - [Due Date](#due-date)
   - [First Look](#first-look)
   - [Deeper Look](#deeper-look)
+  - [Could calculate total, look at proportion of total.](#could-calculate-total-look-at-proportion-of-total.)
   - [Notes](#notes)

 *Purpose*: Most datasets have at least a few variables.
 Part of our task